-Pack some food for your boat ride and don’t stress yourself if you fail to carry food with you.
+Pack some food for your boat ride and don’t stress if you fail to carry food with you.
 Take it easy!
 You can always order food or go out to eat.
 If you are going alone, enjoy your alone time and introspect.
-Try to adjust things down to accommodate to your pace rather than trying with difficulty to keep pace with your prior routine.
+Try to adjust things down to accommodate your pace rather than trying with difficulty to keep pace with your prior routine.
 It is advised that you take someone along with you for boating if you are pregnant.
 Stay safe and enjoy the ride!

-4. Carry Non-alcoholic Cocktails
+4. Carry Non-Alcoholic Drinks

-5. Plan to Anchor Close to Marina
+5. Plan to Anchor Close to the Marina

 6. Stay Cool in Water